Onon-Balj National Park: Flora and fauna

 Vegetation varies with river courses - willow groves, floodplain and riparian forests - and with altitude on the mountains - steppe and forest steppe.
 The forests are characterized by pine and larch trees.
 A significant threat to habitat in the park is currently forest fires.
-Birds known to breed in the park include the vulnerable Swan Goose (Anser cygnoides), Lesser kestrel (Falco naumanni), and the vulnerable White-naped crane (Antigone vipio).
+The park has been designated an Important Bird Area by BirdLife International; birds known to breed there include the vulnerable Swan Goose (Anser cygnoides), Lesser kestrel (Falco naumanni), and the vulnerable White-naped crane (Antigone vipio).
 Mammals include the Daurian ground squirrel and the Raccoon dog.